JoGo175/TreeDiffusion/README.md

 ### Diffuse-TreeVAE

-**Diffuse-TreeVAE** is a deep generative model that integrates hierarchical clustering into the framework of Denoising Diffusion Probabilistic Models (DDPMs).
+**Diffuse-TreeVAE** is a deep generative model that integrates hierarchical clustering into the framework of Denoising Diffusion Probabilistic Models (DDPMs) [(Ho et al., 2020)](https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf).
 The proposed approach generates new images by sampling from CNN-TreeVAE, and utilizes a second-stage DDPM to refine and generate distinct, high-quality images for each data cluster.
 This is achieved using an adapted version of the [DiffuseVAE framework](https://github.com/JoGo175/DiffuseVAE/tree/main) by [Pandey et. al. (2022)](https://arxiv.org/abs/2201.00308).
 The result is a model that not only improves image clarity but also ensures that the generated samples are representative of their respective clusters, addressing the limitations of previous VAE-based methods and advancing the state of clustering-based generative modeling.
 The following figure illustrates the architecture and workflow of Diffuse-TreeVAE.

 <img src="images/readme/Diffuse-TreeVAE.png" width="100%">